Debt Recovery (NT)

 - an order dismissing the claim, or

-For claims for debt recovery in the NT that are greater than $10,000 but less than $100,000, you can start proceedings in the Local Court under its general civil jurisdiction and rules.
-Forms for commencing proceedings are available on the website for the Local Court.
+Debt recovery matters in the NT that involve more than $25,000 but less than $100,000 can be dealt with in the Local Court under its general civil jurisdiction and rules.
+Forms for commencing proceedings in the Local Court are available on the website for the Local Court.

 Debt recovery claims for more than $100,000 must be dealt with in the Supreme Court.

 If a debt recovery hearing is heard by a registrar of the Local Court, a party can appeal to a magistrate of the Local Court.
 A request for such an appeal must generally be made within 14 days of the registrar making orders.